Chocolat (1988 film)

-Chocolat is a 1988 French period drama film written and directed by Claire Denis in her directorial debut that follows a young girl who lives with her family in French Cameroon.
+Chocolat is a 1988 French period drama film, written and directed by Claire Denis in her directorial debut.
+It follows a young girl who lives with her family in French Cameroon.
 Marc and Aimée Dalens (François Cluzet and Giulia Boschi) play the parents of protagonist France (Cécile Ducasse), who befriends Protée (Isaach de Bankolé), a Cameroonian who is the family's household servant.

-The film was entered into the 1988 Cannes Film Festival.
+Chocolat was entered into the 1988 Cannes Film Festival.
+The film was critically received with largely positive notice.

 Plot

 An adult woman named France walks down a road toward Douala, Cameroon.
-She is picked up by William J. Park (Emmet Judson Williamson), an African American who has moved to Africa and is driving to Limbe with his son.
+She is picked up by William J. Park, an African American who has moved to Africa and is driving to Limbe with his son.
 As they ride, France's mind drifts and we see her as a young girl in Mindif, French Cameroon in 1957, where her father was a colonial administrator.

-The story is told through the eyes of young France, showing her friendship with the "houseboy," Protée, as well the sexual tension between him and her young and beautiful mother, Aimée.
+The story is told through the eyes of young France, showing her friendship with the "houseboy," Protée, as well as the sexual tension between Protée and her mother, Aimée.
 The conflict of the film comes from the discomfort created as France and her mother attempt to move past the established boundaries between themselves and the native Africans.
-This is brought to a head through Luc Segalen (Jean-Claude Adelin), a Western drifter who stays with the Dalens family after a small aircraft crashes nearby.
+This is brought to a head through Luc Segalen, a Western drifter who stays with the Dalens family after a small aircraft crashes nearby.
 He acknowledges Aimée's attraction to Protée in the presence of other black servants.
 This later results in a fight between Luc and Protée, which Protée wins.
 During the fight, Aimée sits nearby, unseen by the two.
 She attempts to seduce Protée after Luc has left but he rejects her advance.
 Aimée consequently asks her husband to remove him from the house.
 Protée is moved from his in-house job to working outdoors in the garage as a mechanic.